anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

     The order of material slots usually doesn't matter, but it may affect the drawing order in rare cases.
 - `Optimize Texture`\
   Optimizes textures without affecting the appearance.\
-  Currently, UV Packing and reducing texture size is performed for materials with supported shaders.
+  Currently, UV Packing and reducing texture size is performed only for materials with supported shaders.

 Also, You can adjust optimization with the following settings
 - `MMD World Compatibility`\